vocdoni/vocdoni-mobile/README.md

 }
 ```

-In the example above, if the global Feed pool changes, the component is not going to be rebuilt.
-Even if the entity is updated, this widget will stay the same.
-But as soon as we call `myEntity.feed.refresh()` the Builder will be rebuilding upon changes in `isLoading`, `hasError` and `hasValue`.
+In the example above, updates on the global Feed pool, or any unrelated Feed items, will not affect the current widget.
+But as soon as we call `myEntity.feed.refresh()` on this particular instance, the Builder will be triggered because of the changes in `isLoading`, `hasError` and `hasValue`.

 #### Extra methods